Date: Sun, 07 November 2021

 Trail Running SA has a range of merchandise available via the online store.
 You can order online for pickup at the event.
 There will also be limited stock available at the event.

-- Midday (noon) Thursday 3rd September 2020: Entries close at midday.
+- Thursday 4 November 2021: Entries close at 5pm.
 There will be no race-day registrations.

 Cancellations and changes

 Please do not contact Trail Running SA requesting a cancellation or change until you have read the procedure for cancellations and changes here.
 There is a $10 fee plus any price difference for changes or cancellations.

 Course Map & Closures